Latin America

 Pancho Villa, 📷 by peopledispatch

-Led by emblematic figures such as Pascual Orozco and Pancho Villa in the north of the country and Emiliano Zapata in the south, they were not content with the establishment of a parliamentary regime but also demanded a profound agrarian reform.
+Led by emblematic figures such as Pascual Orozco and Pancho Villa in the north of the country and Emiliano Zapata in the south, they were not content with establishing a parliamentary regime but also demanded a profound agrarian reform.

-Madero’s assassination in February 1913 was followed by a long period of political instability, after which Venustiano Carranza came to power.
+Madero’s assassination in February 1913 was followed by a prolonged political instability, after which Venustiano Carranza came to power.
 In February 1917, he promulgated a new constitution marked by anticlericalism and social reformism, which laid the foundations of modern Mexico.

 Mexican Revolution Curious Facts